ogs22/cookbook/glossary/range_of_a_function.md

-The set of possible values in which a function's output can be.
+The set of possible values in which a function’s output can be.

 If every single member of the range is a possible value of the function, then the function is called surjective.
 This is not always the case; it